inspiredlabs/inspiredlabs/site/content/localitysite/index.md

 The filter takes JSON data and renders it client-side keeping the information up-to-date without having any other build process.

-Terse code output from HUGO templates, catches dat-entry errors.
-This investment makes maintaining nuaces in the properties as simple as possible.
+Terse code output from HUGO templates, catches data entry errors.
+This investment makes maintaining nuances in the properties as simple as possible.

 <!--
 ## Preview